Cervical Disc Replacement

 Center for Sports Medicine & Orthopaedics specializes in cervical disc replacement to relieve neck pain and improve range of motion.

 At CSMO, our highly skilled spine specialists are experts at cervical disc replacement (CDR) surgery, an orthopaedic procedure in which a damaged disc in the spine is replaced with an artificial (or prosthetic) disc.
-Artificial cervical discs are typically made of durable materials such as cobalt, titanium, and polyethylene, designed to maintain motion and stability in the neck while reducing pressure on the nerves.
+Artificial cervical discs are typically made of durable materials such as cobalt, titanium, and stainless steel, designed to maintain motion and stability in the neck while reducing pressure on the nerves.
 Compared to spinal fusion, this motion-preserving approach allows patients to maintain flexibility while relieving pain, potentially reducing stress on adjacent discs over time.

 While it can take up to six months to fully recover from CDR surgery, most patients are able to return to the activities of daily living within two days of the operation.
 Light activities can be resumed within two to three weeks, and full activities (excluding contact sports) can be returned to by four to six weeks post surgery.